 You can also ask them to reset your card’s APR to its pre-penalty rate.
 It works far more often than you would think for borrowers whose records are clean.
 Even if your history isn’t exactly spotless, still give it a try.

 This tip has helped out plenty of people who have missed payments before.
-Your credit card company, at the end of the day, wants to maintain a good relationship with the public.
+At the end of the day, your credit card issuer wants to maintain a good relationship with the public.
 There’s no guarantee they’ll do it, but there’s no guarantee that they won’t.